List of NYPD Blue characters: 15th Squad commanders

 Tony's past in Narcotics came back to haunt him when a vengeful dealer he had arrested got out and attacked Tony's mother.
 Tony steamrolled the other cops working the case and eventually forced the criminal to confess to his new crime at gunpoint, which he lied about during the subsequent trial.
 In Season 10, Tony reconnected with his ex-wife, who had left him when she was addicted to drugs.
 Though she initially claimed to be clean and Tony adamantly ignored reality to defend her, he discovered she was using again and demanded she seek treatment.
 She ended up fleeing again and was later found dead of an overdose.
 Tony initially demanded a homicide investigation, and angrily accused a man who was also an ex-husband of being involved in the death.
 The facts eventually became clear, and Tony faced the reality of her self-inflicted demise.

 Tony came into conflict with Captain Fraker, an Internal Affairs investigator who carried a grudge against Tony and tried to have him fired.
 Fraker's machinations nearly cost Tony his command in season 9, but Andy shut down Fraker's vendetta by threatening to reveal that Fraker was having an affair with one of his female subordinates.
 Word of Fraker's corruption eventually got out.
 After his dirty dealings were exposed and his career and marriage were ruined, he blamed Tony.
 Following a late night confrontation in Tony's office, Fraker suddenly shot him; Fraker moved to fire again, but Det.
 Rita Ortiz shot Fraker and prevented him from killing Tony.
 Fraker was acquitted of attempted murder thanks to an underhanded defense by lawyer James Sinclair.
 Tony was subsequently passed over for promotion to captain and decided to retire from the police and take a lucrative job as head of site security for a real estate development company.
-Although Tony and Rita began a personal relationship at about the time he left the squad, Rita indicated in season 12 they were no longer dating.
+Although Tony and Rita began a personal relationship at about the time he left the squad, it was unclear, though suggested they were still dating.
+When she reached out to a fellow officer that had previously expressed interest, he attempted to finally persuade her to date him.
+She declined which suggested she remained in a relationship with Rodriguez.